 The YNC fills a vital niche in Nova Scotia.
 Much of the knowledge about our natural world is being lost, and is often not taught in schools.
 By connecting adult naturalists with expertise in natural history with today’s youth, we are passing on important, age-old wisdom, as well as inspiring excitement about nature in a new generation.
 Instilling a passion for nature at a young age will help cultivate a sense of caring and connectedness to our natural world, and will encourage a love of being active outdoors.
 Youth that attend the YNC and similar nature clubs may go on to careers in the natural sciences, and/or develop a life-long interest in natural history.
 Families that attend YNC events often learn about natural areas in their communities that they can visit in the future, and for years to come.

 The YNC is a not-for-profit organization, and a registered charity.
 It is guided by a board of directors, and managed by a provincial coordinator.
-Read more of our guiding principles.
-Each of the 6 chapters is lead by one or more local volunteers leaders.
-Additional volunteers sometimes help at YNC events.
-Perhaps you would like to help the YNC by volunteering, or by donating to support our work?
+Read more of our guiding principles and the risk management policies we have in place to protect families and youth participants.
+Each Chapter is lead by one or more local volunteers leaders.
+We are always grateful for new volunteers, and donations to support our work!

-The YNC is grateful for financial support from: Nova Scotia Habitat Conservation Fund, Wildlands Writers, Echo Foundation, Nature Canada, Nature Nova Scotia, HRM Community Fund, McInnes Cooper, MEC Grassroots Product Donations and in-kind support from: Nova Scotia Museum of Natural History, Halifax Field Naturalists, Nova Scotia Bird Society, Royal Astronomical Society of Canada – Halifax Centre, Atlantic Geoscience Society,
+The YNC is grateful for financial support from: Wildlands Writers, Echo Foundation, Nature Canada, Nature Nova Scotia, MEC, ParticipAction, NS Communities Culture and Heritage, and in-kind support from: Nova Scotia Museum of Natural History, Halifax Field Naturalists, Nova Scotia Bird Society, Royal Astronomical Society of Canada – Halifax Centre, Atlantic Geoscience Society,